relationship workshops

 $197

-If you’re struggling in your relationship and you don’t know where to go for help and support, I get it.
-And I want you to know that you’re not alone.
+If you’re struggling in your relationship and you don’t know where to go for help and support, you’re not alone in that experience.

 I understand how tempting it can be to ignore problems and hope that they’ll go away … especially when you don’t know how to solve them or where to go for help.